Riverside Museum: Road vehicles

-The museum housed the oldest surviving pedal cycle and the world's leading collection of Scottish-built cars and trucks, including pioneering examples from Scottish manufacturers Argyll, Arrol-Johnston and Albion.
-More modern Scottish-built cars, namely the Rootes Group's Hillman Imp, Hillman Avenger and Chrysler Sunbeam were represented too along with many other motorcars in a large showroom-type display sponsored by Arnold Clark.
+The museum houses the oldest surviving pedal cycle and the world's leading collection of Scottish-built cars and trucks, including pioneering examples from Scottish manufacturers Argyll, Arrol-Johnston and Albion.
+More modern Scottish-built cars, namely the Rootes Group's Hillman Imp, Hillman Avenger and Chrysler Sunbeam are represented too along with many other motorcars in a large showroom-type display sponsored by Arnold Clark.

-All forms of transport were featured, from horse-drawn vehicles to fire engines, from motorcycles to caravans, even toy cars and prams.
+All forms of transport are featured, from horse-drawn vehicles to fire engines, from motorcycles to caravans, even toy cars and prams.